neoSnakex34/cv-typst/main.typ

     ]
     - designed a REST API according to OpenAPI specs
     - implemented backend server in Go
-    - implemented api endpoints via net/http library in Go
+    - added api endpoints via net/http library in Go
-    - implemented basic frontend in Vue.js
+    - created a simple frontend in Vue.js
     - created dockerfiles for easy deployment

   ]